All posts

 Discord Alternatives 2026: Complete Migration Guide for Privacy-Conscious Users

 March 2026 marks a watershed moment for online privacy.
-Discord's controversial announcement that all 150+ million adult users must submit either facial video selfies or government IDs to access adult-rated servers has triggered one of the largest digital exoduses in recent memory.
-The backlash—evidenced by nearly 5,000 upvotes and over 1,600 passionate comments on r/selfhosted alone—signals a fundamental shift in how communities view trust in platform providers.
+Discord's controversial announcement requires all 150+ million adult users to submit either facial video selfies or government IDs to access adult-rated servers.
+The backlash, evidenced by nearly 5,000 upvotes and over 1,600 comments on r/selfhosted alone, signals a fundamental shift in how communities view trust in platform providers.

-The company's October 2025 data breach, which exposed approximately 70,000 user IDs from a third-party age verification vendor, hasn't helped.
-Privacy advocates including the Electronic Frontier Foundation have issued stark warnings about the risks of centralized identity verification.
-Even Discord's attempt to distance itself from "biometric scanning" terminology does little to reassure users watching their digital autonomy evaporate.
+Discord's October 2025 data breach exposed approximately 70,000 user IDs from a third-party age verification vendor.
+The Electronic Frontier Foundation issued stark warnings about the risks of centralized identity verification, noting that "any database of biometric data or government IDs becomes a high-value target for attackers."
+Even Discord's attempt to distance itself from "biometric scanning" terminology does little to reassure users watching their digital autonomy erode.

-If you're searching for a Discord privacy alternative that respects your identity and keeps your community data under your control, this guide provides everything you need to migrate successfully.
-We've evaluated the top platforms across privacy, feature parity, and migration difficulty so you can make an informed decision before March's deadline.
+If you are searching for a Discord privacy alternative that respects your identity and keeps your community data under your control, this guide provides everything you need to migrate successfully.
+We evaluated the top platforms across privacy, feature parity, and migration difficulty.

 What to Look for in a Discord Alternative